Kaylan Marckese

-Kaylan Jenna Marckese (born April 22, 1998) is an American professional soccer player who plays as a goalkeeper.
+Kaylan Jenna Marckese (born April 22, 1998) is an American former professional soccer player who played as a goalkeeper.

 College career

 Marckese played as first goalkeeper for the Florida Gators between 2015 and 2018.
 She was named to the SEC All-Tournament team in 2017 and 2018.

 She received a bachelor's degree in Sports Management in December 2018, at the University of Florida.

 Club career

 Sky Blue FC

 Marckese was selected in the 4th round with the 28th pick in the 2019 NWSL College Draft by Sky Blue FC (now known as Gotham FC).
 She did not sign with the team or make any appearances.

 Selfoss

 In April 2020, Marckese signed for Selfoss in the Úrvalsdeild.
 Marckese played 19 games and helped the team win the 2020 Icelandic Super Cup.

 HB Køge

 In January 2021, Marckese signed for the Danish league club and newly promoted HB Køge.
 Marckese spent two seasons with the club as their starting goalkeeper, and helped the team win two successive Kvindeliga titles in 2020–21 and 2021–22.

 She started all eight of HB Koge’s matches in the 2021–22 UEFA Women's Champions League.
 Marckese made 48 saves, the most by any goalkeeper in the competition.